angular/angular/aio/content/guide/pipes.md

 ### Example: Applying two formats by chaining pipes

-You can chain pipes so that the output of one pipe becomes the input to the next.
+Chain pipes so that the output of one pipe becomes the input to the next.

 In the following example, chained pipes first apply a format to a date value, then convert the formatted date to uppercase characters.
 The first tab for the `src/app/app.component.html` template chains `DatePipe` and `UpperCasePipe` to display the birthday as **APR 15, 1988**.